biolink/biolink-model/docs/index.md

     * [frequency qualifier](frequency_qualifier.md) - a qualifier used in a phenotypic association to state how frequent the phenotype is observed in the subject
     * [has confidence level](has_confidence_level.md) - connects an association to a qualitative term denoting the level of confidence
     * [has evidence](has_evidence.md) - connects an association to an instance of supporting evidence
+    * [has population context](has_population_context.md) - a biological population (general, study, cohort, etc.) with a specific set of characteristics to constrain an association.
+    * [has temporal context](has_temporal_context.md) - a constraint of time placed upon the truth value of an association.
     * [interacting molecules category](interacting_molecules_category.md)
     * [negated](negated.md) - if set to true, then the association is negated i.e. is not true
     * [object](object.md) - connects an association to the object of the association.
 For example, in a gene-to-phenotype association, the gene is subject and phenotype is object.